Symptoms Of A Bad ECU And Replacement Cost

 • Lights flickering or switching on and off for no reason

-For instance, problems with the central locking or alarm could stem from your car battery.
-Limp mode could activate due to a compression loss in a cylinder, and so on.
+For instance, issues with the primary locking or alarm could stem from your car battery.
+Limp mode could activate due to a rapid drop in a cylinder, and so forth.

 The Thing About Bad ECU Symptoms